 Using a plot of land he had acquired near the “Castel Béranger” built fifteen years earlier, the “Hôtel Mezzara” testifies to the evolution of the Guimard style, mellowed and elegant, while remaining faithful to the principles enacted in 1899.
 Façades and interior spaces deploy a decorative refinement whose cost is nevertheless mastered by an architect who was able to connect with industry, while producing invaluable and unique pieces such as the furniture of the dining room, his only set of furniture to have remained in its original location.

 Its large hall, illuminated by a stained-glass window with a surprising staircase, shows that Art Nouveau is the first of modern styles and that it has not just been a decorative revolution

 As part of the exhibition in Barcelona in 2012 entitled “The Other Pedreras”, dedicated to the great contemporary works of Gaudí´s Casa Mila, the Mezzara mansion was a clear winner as the representative building of Parisian Art Nouveau.

-Le Cercle Guimard is planning the creation of a Guimard Foundation to provide substance to this project, to be headquartered in the mansion in order to ensure the future and promotion of this Art Nouveau jewel.
+Le Cercle Guimard is planning the creation of a Guimard Museum to provide substance to this project, to be headquartered in the mansion in order to ensure the future and promotion of this Art Nouveau jewel.
 But Le Cercle Guimard is also aware that it cannot undertake this ambitious project alone and has called on all institutions and lovers and fans of Art Nouveau to join in supporting it with this initiative.